Things to Do in Svalbard: 15 Literally Cool Ideas

 Pat all the dogs in general

-Longyearbyen is home to many dogs – I felt like everywhere I turned in the town, I was surrounded by man’s favourite four legged friend.
+Longyearbyen is home to many dogs – It feels like everywhere you turn in the town, you’re surrounded by man’s favourite four legged friend.

 You do apparently need a permit to own a dog, but it seemed that many inhabitants of the town hadn’t had any trouble procuring one.